lxqt/qtermwidget/README.md

 ### Compiling sources

 The only runtime dependency is qtbase ≥ 5.7.1.
+Build dependencies are as follows:
+- CMake ≥ 3.0.2 serves as the build system and therefore needs to be present to compile.
-In order to build CMake ≥ 3.0.2 and [lxqt-build-tools](https://github.com/lxqt/lxqt-build-tools/) >= 0.4.0 are needed as well as Git to pull translations and optionally latest VCS checkouts.
+-  [lxqt-build-tools](https://github.com/lxqt/lxqt-build-tools/) >= 0.4.0 is also needed for compilation.
+-  Git is needed to pull translations and optionally pull latest VCS checkouts.

 Code configuration is handled by CMake.
-CMake variable `CMAKE_INSTALL_PREFIX` will normally have to be set to `/usr`, depending on the way library paths are dealt with on 64bit systems variables like `CMAKE_INSTALL_LIBDIR` may have to be set as well.
+CMake variable `CMAKE_INSTALL_PREFIX` will normally have to be set to `/usr`, depending on the way library paths are dealt with on 64bit systems.
+Variables like `CMAKE_INSTALL_LIBDIR` may have to be set as well.

-To build run `make`, to install `make install` which accepts variable `DESTDIR` as usual.
+To build, run `make`.
+To install, run `make install` which accepts variable `DESTDIR` as usual.

 ### Binary packages

-The library is provided by all major Linux distributions like Arch Linux, Debian, Fedora and openSUSE.
+The library is provided by all major Linux distributions.
+This includes Arch Linux, Debian, Fedora, openSUSE and all of their children, given they use the same package repositories.
 Just use the distributions' package managers to search for string `qtermwidget`.